-- We now need to add a variable that acts as a counter - it will count how many milliseconds of delay have happened. - Make a new variable called t. - Above the repeat 10 times loop, add a block to set t to 0. - Inside the loop, increase t by 100. - t will now count the number of milliseconds of delay!
+- We now need to add a variable that acts as a counter - it will count how many milliseconds of delay have happened. - Above the do 10 times loop, add a block to let t = 0. - Inside the loop, increase t by 100. - Run the program and watch the value of t in the variables menu - it will now count the number of milliseconds of delay!